TOAST-DOCS/Storage-Object-Storage/zh/s3-api-guide-gov.md

 ## Storage > Object Storage > API Guide for AWS S3 Compatibility

-NHN Cloud Object storage provides APIs that are compatible with S3 API of AWS object storage.
+TOAST Object storage provides APIs that are compatible with S3 API of AWS object storage.
 To enable the service, you can only change settings for applications developed for AWS S3 API.

 APIs that are compatible with S3 are provided as follows.